-A sound theology of change requires that we know the difference between the church’s Biblical mandates and her methods.
+A sound theology of change requires that we know the difference between the church’s biblical mandates and her methods.
 Stated another way, one must know the difference between function and form.
-Aubrey Malphurs defines the functions of the church as the timeless, unchanging and nonnegotiable precepts that are based on Scripture and are mandates for all churches to pursue to accomplish their purpose.
-Most would accept that the general functions of the Church include: preaching/teaching, fellowship, worship, evangelism and service.
+Aubrey Malphurs defines the functions of the church as the timeless, unchanging, and nonnegotiable precepts that are based on Scripture and are mandates for all churches to pursue to accomplish their purpose.
+Most would accept that the general functions of the Church include: preaching/teaching, administration of the sacraments, fellowship, worship, evangelism, and service.
 All of these functions enable the church to fulfill her purpose of making and maturing disciples into the image of Christ.
 All are mandated and modeled in scripture.
 To tamper with these is to tamper with our identity as a church.
 To leave them behind or lay them aside is to cease to be a church.

 Change can pose a problem in two opposite extremes: when forms are institutionalized and elevated to the place of functions or when functions are trivialized and demoted to the category of forms.
 A solid theology of change prevents this from happening and allows the church to be relevant to its day while being faithful to its scriptural mandates and values.
 The church’s functions must never change, but forms or methods will and should change from time to time.
 The same is true with tradition.
 Tradition cannot be elevated to the place of scripture, nor must it be perpetually embraced just because it has been around a long time and institutionalized.
 Traditions and forms are valuable as long as they enable the church to fulfill its primary functions: if they no longer contribute to mission fulfillment, they lose their purpose and worth.

 For instance, worship is a function of the church.
 We can’t be a church and not worship.
 Congregational singing is a traditional part of worship.
 It would be very difficult to imagine a church where song was not a part of the worship experience.
 But what and how we sing is a form or practice determined by propriety and preference.
 Our values require that what we sing be to the glory of God and to the spiritual edification of those present.
-But whether we sing the words out of a hymn book or from a screen, while accompanied by a piano, or organ, or key board, or guitar, or sound track —these are not moral or functional issues, but matters of congregational or cultural preference.
-Whether the words we sing are Charles Wesley’s, Bill Gaither’s or Steve Green’s is not the real issue.
+But whether we sing the words out of a hymn book or from a screen, while accompanied by a piano, or organ, or key board, or guitar, or soundtrack — these are not moral or functional issues, but matters of congregational or cultural preference.
 The goal, the function, is to worship in Spirit and Truth.
 The method or form we use is the one that helps us accomplish that goal best.

 Where we worship is negotiable as well.
 A fundamental, unalterable part of worship is the fellowship and accountability of other believers.
 But that doesn’t mean one has to worship in a large church equipped with a steeple and stained glass.
-One can worship in a store front, a house church or a warehouse with none of the typical aesthetics of a church.
+One can worship in a store front, a house church, or a warehouse with none of the typical aesthetics of a church.
 Nor does it mean that I must be surrounded by a multitude of people.
-It some cases two or three believers meet in a home and worship with distant congregations by means of internet streaming in order to have acceptable doctrinal teaching and preaching.
+In some cases, two or three believers meet in a home and worship with distant congregations by means of internet streaming in order to have acceptable doctrinal teaching and preaching.
 Whether we worship while sitting in a pew or a chair, are taught by a pastor who stands behind an ornate pulpit or a simple music stand and fellowship with other believers in a building that looks like a cathedral or a warehouse all makes no difference whatsoever.
 The forms, props and methods are only as valuable as they aid us in fulfilling the great mandates of the church.
-Idolaters worship forms – saints worship God!
+Idolaters worship forms; saints worship God.

 3. A Theology of Change doesn’t fixate on the present and ignore the past.